 802.15 standards, particularly 802.15.4, are widely deployed in the market place by hundreds vendors with hundreds of millions of endpoints deployed.
-However, these solutions are not able to take advantage of the capabilities provided by the 802.1 bridging standards.
-Most of the current and future deployments of 802.15 standards that use EUI-64 would benefit from the support of EUI-64 bridging.
+However, these solutions are not able to take advantage of the capabilities provided by the 802.1 bridging standards to bridge to EUI-48 addressed networks.
+Most of the current and future deployments of 802.15 standards that use EUI-64 would benefit from the support of bridging between EUI-64 addressed networks and EUI-48 addressed networks.